Brokerages Set Mitek Systems, Inc. (NASDAQ:MITK) PT at $16.50

-Shares of Mitek Systems, Inc. (NASDAQ:MITK) have received an average rating of “Hold” from the six research firms that are currently covering the company, MarketBeat.com reports.
-One equities research analyst has rated the stock with a sell recommendation, one has issued a hold recommendation and three have issued a buy recommendation on the company.
-The average 12 month price objective among brokerages that have covered the stock in the last year is $16.50.
+Shares of Mitek Systems, Inc. (NASDAQ:MITK) have been assigned a consensus recommendation of “Hold” from the six brokerages that are covering the firm, MarketBeat reports.
+One analyst has rated the stock with a sell rating, one has assigned a hold rating and three have issued a buy rating on the company.
+The average twelve-month price objective among analysts that have issued ratings on the stock in the last year is $16.50.

-Several equities analysts have recently commented on the company.
-Jefferies Financial Group initiated coverage on Mitek Systems in a research note on Friday, April 16th.
-They set a “buy” rating and a $20.00 price target on the stock.
-TheStreet downgraded Mitek Systems from a “b-” rating to a “c” rating in a report on Thursday, February 4th.
-Finally, Maxim Group reaffirmed a “buy” rating and set a $25.00 target price on shares of Mitek Systems in a report on Wednesday, February 10th.
+A number of research analysts have weighed in on MITK shares.
+Maxim Group reiterated a “buy” rating and set a $25.00 target price on shares of Mitek Systems in a report on Wednesday, February 10th.
+TheStreet downgraded Mitek Systems from a “b-” rating to a “c” rating in a research report on Thursday, February 4th.
+Finally, Jefferies Financial Group assumed coverage on Mitek Systems in a research report on Friday, April 16th.
+They issued a “buy” rating and a $20.00 price objective on the stock.

+Large investors have recently made changes to their positions in the business.
+Dimensional Fund Advisors LP raised its stake in shares of Mitek Systems by 5.9% during the 4th quarter.
+Dimensional Fund Advisors LP now owns 578,868 shares of the software maker’s stock worth $10,293,000 after buying an additional 32,160 shares during the period.
+Healthcare of Ontario Pension Plan Trust Fund raised its stake in Mitek Systems by 6,984.7% in the 4th quarter.
+Healthcare of Ontario Pension Plan Trust Fund now owns 107,900 shares of the software maker’s stock valued at $1,918,000 after purchasing an additional 106,377 shares during the last quarter.
+Principal Financial Group Inc. acquired a new stake in shares of Mitek Systems in the 4th quarter worth $183,000.
+Canada Pension Plan Investment Board acquired a new stake in shares of Mitek Systems in the 4th quarter worth $1,931,000.
+Finally, Squarepoint Ops LLC acquired a new stake in shares of Mitek Systems in the 4th quarter worth $549,000.
+64.72% of the stock is owned by institutional investors.

-Mitek Systems (NASDAQ:MITK) last issued its earnings results on Thursday, January 28th.
-The software maker reported $0.14 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.08 by $0.06.
+Mitek Systems (NASDAQ:MITK) last released its quarterly earnings results on Thursday, January 28th.
+The software maker reported $0.14 earnings per share for the quarter, topping the consensus estimate of $0.08 by $0.06.
 The firm had revenue of $25.98 million for the quarter, compared to analysts’ expectations of $25.26 million.
-Mitek Systems had a return on equity of 17.19% and a net margin of 7.71%.
-The business’s revenue was up 17.7% compared to the same quarter last year.
-During the same period in the previous year, the firm posted $0.12 earnings per share.
-As a group, analysts expect that Mitek Systems will post 0.39 EPS for the current fiscal year.
+Mitek Systems had a net margin of 7.71% and a return on equity of 17.19%.
+The business’s quarterly revenue was up 17.7% on a year-over-year basis.
+During the same quarter in the prior year, the firm posted $0.12 earnings per share.
+On average, equities analysts anticipate that Mitek Systems will post 0.39 EPS for the current year.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in MITK.
-BlackRock Inc. boosted its holdings in Mitek Systems by 40.4% during the 4th quarter.
-BlackRock Inc. now owns 2,881,985 shares of the software maker’s stock valued at $51,243,000 after acquiring an additional 829,746 shares during the period.
-Dimensional Fund Advisors LP raised its holdings in shares of Mitek Systems by 5.9% in the fourth quarter.
-Dimensional Fund Advisors LP now owns 578,868 shares of the software maker’s stock worth $10,293,000 after acquiring an additional 32,160 shares during the last quarter.
-Charles Schwab Investment Management Inc. boosted its stake in Mitek Systems by 10.6% in the 3rd quarter.
-Charles Schwab Investment Management Inc. now owns 494,769 shares of the software maker’s stock worth $6,304,000 after buying an additional 47,349 shares during the last quarter.
-Northern Trust Corp boosted its stake in Mitek Systems by 0.6% in the 4th quarter.
-Northern Trust Corp now owns 473,321 shares of the software maker’s stock worth $8,416,000 after buying an additional 2,607 shares during the last quarter.
-Finally, Globeflex Capital L P raised its holdings in shares of Mitek Systems by 3.0% in the 4th quarter.
-Globeflex Capital L P now owns 209,164 shares of the software maker’s stock worth $3,719,000 after purchasing an additional 6,177 shares during the period.
-Institutional investors and hedge funds own 64.72% of the company’s stock.

 Mitek Systems, Inc develops, markets, and sells mobile image capture and digital identity verification solutions in the United States, Europe, Latin America, and internationally.
 The company's solutions are embedded in native mobile apps and browsers to facilitate online user experiences, fraud detection and reduction, and compliant transactions.